Vehicle registration plates of Singapore: Current scheme

 In general, every motor vehicle in Singapore requires a vehicle registration number to be displayed at the front center (in almost all cases or otherwise set by car manufacturer due to bumper constraints) and rear of the vehicle.
 Two colour schemes are in use: white font on black scheme that is standard on cars and motorcycles from dealerships, or the Euro white/yellow (on front and rear) scheme.

 These plates are either represented in rectangular single line or squarish two line format.
-The number plate has to be made of a reflective plastic with flat characters or metal based with bolded or embossed characters which are black (for Euro white-yellow), while white or silver are used (for black based).
+The number plate must be made of a reflective plastic with flat characters or metal based with bolded or embossed characters which are black (for Euro white-yellow), while white or silver are used (for black based).

-Although no standardised typeface is used, all typefaces are based on the Charles Wright number plate typeface that was and is still used in the UK.
-Rarely, the Arial Bold or FE-Schrift font used in Germany can be seen – though the use of these fonts is prohibited by the Land Transport Authority (LTA).
+Although no standardised typeface is used, typefaces are based on the Charles Wright number plate typeface that was and is still used in the UK.
+Rarely, the Arial Bold font based on the Malaysian plate format or FE-Schrift font based on the Euro plate format (EU circle of stars and 'D' country code), used in Germany can be seen – though the use of these fonts is prohibited by the Land Transport Authority (LTA).

 For motorists who would be attaching a bicycle rack of which the vehicle licence plate would be blocked at the rear of a vehicle, or any other fittings that obstructs the view of the number plate, motorists are required to hang an additional licence plate prominently at the rear of the vehicle.